• Home

 Hosea 13:4-8

-God is unchanged after all those years.
-He remains unchanging.
-We don't have to wonder if He changed the rules; if His mood changes; or if He is affected by our unfaithfulness.
-No, He is still God and they wouldn't find another.
+God remained unchanging throughout the years.
+We don’t have to wonder if He changed the rules, if His mood changes, or if He is affected by our unfaithfulness.
+No, He is still God, and they wouldn’t find another.
 They could build idols forever and kiss calves till their lips fell off and not find salvation.
-Yahweh, was and is the only God they would ever know no matter how far and wide they might look.
+Yahweh was and is the only God they would ever know, no matter how far and wide they might look.
 There is no other, He alone is the savior.

 Mankind has a serious character flaw.
 In the wilderness, in drought, in pain and suffering, we know God.
 We speak to Him and seek His will and ways.
 We beg Him and plead the promises He made.
-Then when we are blessed; when we experience prosperity, we forget Him and forget what He has done.
+Then, when we are blessed and experience prosperity, we forget Him and forget what He has done.
 This is a picture of God bringing His flock to a fine pasture (a 23rd Psalm pasture); in this fine pasture, they forget their shepherd.

 It is a fearful thing to fall into the hands of the living God (Hebrews 10:31).
 The wrath of God is likened to a vicious and wild animal that’s coming for you.